MerginMaps/docs/src/field/mobile-features/index.md

 The *active layer* is displayed on the top of the map window.
 This layer is used for surveying new features.
 To switch to a different (editable) layer, tap on the active layer and select another one from the list.
 ![Active survey layer](./mobile-active-layer.jpg "Active survey layer")

-In the recording mode, the bottom panel contains tools to capture geometry.
+In the recording mode, the bottom panel contains tools to capture geometry depending on the geometry type of the active layer.
 Once the geometry is recorded, you can fill in the attributes form and save the feature.

 Below, we describe capturing [point features](#capture-points), [lines and areas](#capture-lines-or-areas) as well as [non-spatial](#add-or-edit-non-spatial-features) records (e.g. adding a new entry to a table).